-- Definition: A red-black tree is a binary search tree in which: - Every node is colored either Red or Black. - Each NULL pointer is considered to be a Black "node". - □ If a node is Red, then both of its children are Black. - Every path from a node to a NULL contains the same number of Black nodes. - By convention, the root is Black - Definition: The black-height of a node, X, in a red-black tree is the number of Black nodes on any path to a NULL, not counting X.
+- Definition: A red-black tree is a binary search tree where: - Every node is either red or black. - Each NULL pointer is considered to be a black "node" - If a node is red, then both of its children are black. - Every path from a node to a NULL contains the same number of black nodes. - The root is black - Definition: The black-height of a node, X, in a red-black tree is the number of black nodes on any path to a NULL, not counting X.